Colonial States College Hockey Conference: History

 In April 2020, Stockton University was announced at the conference's 11th member ahead of the 2020–21 season (which was eventually canceled due to the COVID-19 pandemic).
 The Ospreys became the first member to jump into Division 2 with its move, most recently playing in the Delaware Valley Collegiate Hockey Conference's (DVCHC) National Division at the Division 3 level.
 The team also rejoined the ACHA as the DVCHC, at the time of the 2019–20 season, was playing under the Collegiate Hockey Federation, a separate non-varsity governing body.
 The next year the league accepted Bryn Athyn College as its 12th member, which had transitioned from playing as an Independent NCAA DIII program to ACHA DII.

 The Colonial entered the 2022–23 season with the admission Penn State Berks, its first team to join from ACHA Division 1 (Eastern Collegiate Hockey Association).
 However the conference also lost members for the first time with the departures of The College of New Jersey, Princeton University, and Monmouth University.
 With ten teams participating the conference reverted to a single division format.

 Rutgers University left the conference after the 2022–23 season.
 NJIT and Penn State Berks also withdrew from the conference in 2023.
 Drexel University joined the conference for the 2023–24 season after the Mid-Atlantic Collegiate Hockey Association (MACH) folded.

 Beginning in the 2024–2025 season the conference was moved to the Northeast Region of the ACHA M2 after spending ten years in the Southeast ACHA M2 region (2014–2024) since the conference inception.

-For the 2025 ACHA All-star Challenge, the CSCHC All-Stars did an incredible job going 3–2 against the field and finishing in 3rd Place.
+At the 2025 ACHA All-Star Challenge, the CSCHC All-Stars recorded a 3–2 record and finished in third place.

 Ahead of the 2025–2026 season the CSCHC welcomed two new teams; Neumann University from the Delaware Valley Collegiate Hockey Conference and The College of New Jersey from the Atlantic Coast Collegiate Hockey League (TCNJ launched a Men's Division 2 team following its jump to ACHA Division 1 in 2022).
 In March 2025, Bryn Athyn announced it was eliminating all of its NCAA sports teams and its club hockey team due to the school's financial instability.

+In the Summer of 2026, both The College of New Jersey & Seton Hall University left the conference and joined Metropolitan Collegiate Hockey Conference (ACHA Division III).
+The conference the welcomed Lehigh University to begin play for the 2026–2027 season.
+Lehigh also has an ACHA Division I hockey team competing in the Eastern Collegiate Hockey Association.
+Also for the 2026-2027 season, Drexel remains on the schedule as an associate member, but games against the Dragons won’t count toward the league standings this year.